Mopping Floors, or Sending a Man to the Moon?

 The famous janitor (see, for example, Forbes) makes hardly a cameo appearance in the NASA archives.
 Still, Kennedy did inspire the nation, and a sprawling government agency, to land a man on the moon.
 The story illustrates how NASA employees – irrespective of role or seniority – rallied round the president’s mission to conquer space.

 Agency records from the 1960s – which saw the Mercury, Gemini and Apollo space programmes – reveal extraordinary levels of commitment to Kennedy’s dream and of (what today we might call) employee engagement.
-We know the outcome – on 21st July, 1969 against all odds Neil Armstrong made the small step that was such a giant leap for mankind.
+We know the outcome – on 21 July 1969 against all odds Neil Armstrong made that small step that was such a giant leap for mankind.

 Purpose, source of inspiration